GoogleChrome/web.dev/src/site/content/en/blog/javascript-and-google-search-io-2019/index.md

 ## Learn how Googlebot works

-Googlebot is a pipeline with different components.
-Let's take a look at this pipeline to understand how Googlebot indexes pages for Google Search.
+Googlebot is a pipeline with several components.
+Let's take a look to understand how Googlebot indexes pages for Google Search.

 <figure class="w-figure w-figure--center w-figure--fullbleed">
   <img src="googlebot-process.png" alt="A diagram showing a URL moving from a crawling queue to a processing step that extracts linked URLs and adds them to the crawling queue, a rendering queue that feeds into a renderer which produces HTML.
 The processor uses this HTML to extract linked URLs again and index the content.">